timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 ```

 !!! note
     `mt_backedges` stands for "MethodTable backedges."
-In other cases you may see a second type of invalidation, just called `backedges`.
+In other cases you may see a second kind of invalidation, just called `backedges`.
 With these, there is no `sig`, and so you'll use just `victim = tree.backedges[i]`.
+For those curious about the reasons for these two kinds of invalidation, see [Invalidation classes](@ref).

 First let's look at the the problematic method `sig`nature: